Venue and logistics

 Accommodations#

-Each dormitory has a shared washroom, and each bedroom in the dormitories has one bunk bed.
+Each dormitory wing (up to 10 people) has a single shared washroom with one shower.
+Each bedroom in the dormitories has one bunk bed.
+We hope the beautiful scenery makes up for this!

 There will be a male dormitory and a female dormitory (each dormitory has its own washroom).

 If you are unable to stay in dormitory style housing, there is a limited amount of duplex housing available.
 Each duplex has a loft with two single beds a bedroom with four bunk beds, and one washroom.
-The duplexes will be co-ed.
+Duplexes may be co-ed.
 If you are unable to stay in the dormitories and require accommodations in the duplexes, please indicate so on your registration form.

 See the videos on Barrier Lake’s website for more details.